-- Multi-Surface Acrylic Paint. — Designed for use on all surfaces, this satin finish acrylic also doesn’t need finishing sealer.
-Martha Stewart multi-surface paint is a thick smooth paint that comes in a variety of finishes.
+Martha Stewart multi-surface paint is also a thick smooth multi-surface paint that comes in a variety of finishes, and is a popular choice for rock art painting.
 It does tend to chip after multiple coats, so I prefer it for dots and designs rather than base coats.

-- Craft acrylic paints.
-Regular craft acrylics will also work just fine as paints for rocks.
-You may need a few more coats of both paint and sealer to get the design quality you’re looking for, but they’ll get the job done.
+Craft acrylic paint.- Regular craft acrylics will also work just fine as paints for rocks.
+You may need a few more coats of paint to get the design quality you’re looking for (particularly if you’re using a discount brand) but they’ll get the job done.

 Best Paint Pens for Rocks